aphagstrom/Image_Segmentation/README.md

 The files in this codebase give three methods for segmenting images with networks of ODEs, based on techniques developed by Wang, Terman, and Slotine.
+The Slotine code is based on code developed by William Hahn.